 FROM RECOGNITION TO ORGANIZING: In 2012 the Pikes Peak Pickleball Club was formed.
-See Exhibit this link for former and current officers on the pppa organizational chart.
+See our current PPPA Org Chart.
 Bylaws were adopted by the members.
 Dues were set at $20.
 New T-shirts with a logo designed by our retired Navy Seal, Andy Vittitoe, proclaims, "COLORADO SPRINGS PICKLEBALL HAS ALTITUDE!"
 Friends of Pikes Peak Pickleball was subsequently established as a 501 (c) (3) to raise money, tax free.
 The first year's dues were seed money for the forthcoming tournament, a 2-day proof of concept, nationally advertised pickleball tournament in September, 2012.
 It was a great success, and the first ever sanctioned tournament in Colorado.
 Also, we gave over 150 new player lessons in 2012.
 In November, 2012, we proudly briefed the PR&CS Advisory Board and presented them with a check for $500.
 Succeeding tournaments produced checks to PR&CS of $1,000 in 2013, and $500 in 2014.
 In 2014, we also gave $650 to Friends of Monument Valley Park.

 FROM SEMI-PRO TO PRO: After several years of rapid growth and several successful tournaments, we were now actively supported by the Pikes Peak Community Tennis Association, the Friends of Monument Valley Park, and Parks, Recreation and Cultural Services (PR&CS).
-In 2013, thanks to the persistent efforts of Vice President Jeff Norton, PR&CS sponsored a community outreach process involving comments and a public meeting with residents and businesses within a mile of Monument Valley Park (MVP).
+In 2013, thanks to the persistent efforts of Vice President Jeff Norton, PR&CS sponsored a community outreach process involving comments and a public meeting with residents and businesses within a mile of Monument Valley Park.
 Based on the overwhelming support for pickleball at that community meeting and a commitment from the Great Plains Regional Co-directors, Steve and Ramona Boone, to host the Inaugural 2015 USAPA Great Plains Regional Pickleball Tournament in Colorado Springs given an adequate number of courts, the Parks & Rec Advisory Board approved fully converting the 5 old dual-use asphalt tennis courts into a 13-court dedicated MVP pickleball venue.
 The conversion was finished in 2014 in time to support the 3rd Annual Pikes Peak or Bust Tournament.
-Also in 2014, we changed the name of our club to Pikes Peak Pickleball Association (PPPA) which now had some 400 members, an elected Board, a professional looking website, and 15 (note: 26 in 2017) very active committees.
-The added number of courts was also a welcome addition to advancing the sport of pickleball in Colorado Springs.
+Also in 2014, we changed the name of our club to Pikes Peak Pickleball Association (PPPA) which now had some 400 members, an elected Board, a professional looking website, and 15 (note: 26 in 2017) very active committees: Visit our site's Who is Who page to view current board and committee members.
+The added number of courts was also a welcome addition to advancing the Sport of pickleball in Colorado Springs.
 Based on a 30-day direct survey, we averaged over 70 players per day, playing about 2.3 hours each (the most intensive use of any PR&CS facility in the city).
 That same year, the 10-year Parks Masterplan update took place and several community meetings were well supported by our PPPA members.
 Their numerous inputs helped ensure that pickleball facility improvements were prominently included in the Plan approved by City Council in late 2014, and specifically that a more permanent and cost-effective post-tension concrete court solution for the MVP courts could be considered and funded by the City in the future.

 In 2015 and 2016, the marvelous Fundraising and Grant Writing talents of Alia Rieker and Gayle Humm were unleashed.
 PPPA provided $81,000 from private and business donations and its cash reserves to the upgrade cause and received another $115,000 in grants from Lyda Hill Holdings and the El Pomar Foundation.
 This resulted in $321,000 in available 2016 funding for the upgrade.